 Follow up.
 Networking is SO powerful at events, but most people never ever connect again.

 I’ve been to Darwin, Perth, Hobart, Broome, Auckland, Bali, Vanuatu, Las Vegas, San Diego, Melbourne, Adelaide, Brisbane and all over Sydney to attend live events.
-I host them (and have one coming up in March), spoken at them and participated in them and had a ball every time.
+I host them, spoken at them and participated in them and had a ball every time.
 I’m one of those extroverted introverts, an ENFP who loves people, but also needs recharge time and so I make sure I give myself room to balance both sides of me when I travel to events.

 But I also give myself absolute permission to have FUN!
 To try something new.
 To laugh and dance and shake off responsibility for a few hours, or a few days.
 To be totally, shamelessly self-indulgent and self-FUL.
 We deserve it!

 And to pause and be really present and appreciate these moments.
 To relish being a Next Chapter Entrepreneur today when so many opportunities are available to us.

 What other tips can I share to maximise your time spent at a Live Event?

 There are a few more.

 - Don’t forget your business cards!
 It’s really handy to have a card with your photo on it – that makes it very easy for people to remember you, a definite advantage when you’re meeting loads of people.
 I discovered Your event lanyard is a great place to store your cards and those of people you meet.